What to include on your website for the construction professional

 A UVP basically indicates who we work with, where we work and the major benefits of choosing us.
 Often will be located on our home page above the fold, often over top or close to a hero image.

 What benefits should we include in our UVP?

 basically are best selling points.
 If we have a five star rating on Houzz include that, if we have been in business for over 30 years also good, if we have the exclusive right to product in demand, might be a good idea to include that.

-We should also have a call to action.
+Our UVP should include a call to action.
 Something that attracts your ideal customer to take that next step.
 Examples include sign up to your newsletter, fill out your contact form, and view your latest discount offer.
 Make your call to action enticing – a must click.
 Highlight the benefits, make that discount too enticing to pass up and give out something for filling out your contact form.